Eswarsaipashavula/AI_ASN3/README.md

 ## 🚀 How to Run
 **Minimax_on_chess**
 - Running these files is really simple—just upload the `.ipynb` files to Google Colab and execute them directly.
-After executing cell with import statements, kindly restart the session if prompted to.
+After executing cell with import statements, kindly restart the session if prompted to and start execution from first cell.
 Modify the depth in function call to play_minimax_game to test for value of your choice.

 **AplhaBeta_on_chess**